 I am a UX designer, so I approach search engine optimization (SEO) and marketing audits from the perspective of making sure there is a good user-experience.
+It’s not just about bringing people to your site–you also want them to stay.
 Often marketing and user experience design are kept in separate silos.
-But, by combining UX and SEO knowledge, I can get the best of both worlds–designs that work for both robots and humans.
+By combining UX and SEO knowledge, I can get the best of both worlds–designs that work for both robots and humans.

 The goal in the discovery phase is to identify the problem and examine the evidence for that pain point.
 Don’t lead with your favorite solution–start with insight and a good definition of the problem and goals.